Skip to content

 Financial Risk

-A key distinction between employees and the self-employed is the financial risk associated with their work.
+A key distinction between employees and the self-employed is the financial risk involved in the work.
 Employees generally bear little to no commercial or financial risk aside from potentially losing their jobs if they underperform.

 In contrast, genuine contractors are taking on significant financial risk and responsibility through having to: